What is Dry January?

 Giving up alcohol for one month can bring improvements in concentration, blood pressure and blood sugar levels, not to mention the benefits for your liver.

-Although there will be times where I could be tempted to break the abstinence (at social events with friends, business entertaining etc.), I will stand firm.
+Although there will be times where I was tempted to break the abstinence (at social events with friends, business entertaining etc.), my resolve didn't waiver.
 The biggest benefit I have noticed is increased energy and better sleep.
-My skin is a little brighter and I feel more alert, particularly in the morning.
-I have also saved money on my weekly shop by dropping off the regular bottle of wine.
-These benefits are most welcome after the excesses, which December traditionally brings, such as seasonal celebrations and New Year festivities.
+My skin is a little brighter and I feel more alert, particularly in the mornings.
+These benefits are most welcome after the seasonal festivities during the end of the year such as Christmas celebrations and New Year festivities

 Here are my tips for getting through the month of "Dry January".

-- Remove the temptation, plan for events where alcohol isn't key, (e.g. sporting activities)
+• Remove the temptation, plan for events where alcohol isn't key (e.g. sporting activities, cinema etc.)

-At the end of January, there might be a tendency to revert to old habits (especially given that my birthday is 1st February).
-However after surviving without alcohol for a whole month I probably will be inclined to continue the healthy lifestyle.
-During 2022, I had over 200 "dry" days which I logged in the Dry January app.
-This year my target is 250 "dry" days.
-That ensures the positive impact of Dry January lasts a little longer... and I am sure my health will thank me for it!
+At the end of January,there might be a tendency to revert to old habits (especially as my birthday is 1 February).
+However, after surviving without alcohol for a whole month, I might be encouraged to reduce my alcohol intake to continue the healthy lifestyle.
+I am sure my health will thank me for it."

 DISCLAIMER: THIS WEBSITE DOES NOT PROVIDE MEDICAL ADVICE.